Curvature pinching of asymptotically conical gradient expanding Ricci solitons: Introduction

 {\bf Organization of the Paper.} Section \ref{sec:pre} introduces the notation and basic concepts used throughout the paper, and collects several useful facts needed for the main arguments.
 Section \ref{sec:ac_Dflat} is devoted to the proofs of Theorem \ref{thm:ac-3D} and Theorem \ref{thm:ac_Dflat}.
 In Section \ref{sec:ac-halfPIC}, we present the proofs of Theorem \ref{thm:ac_halfPIC} and Theorem \ref{thm:ac_PIC}.
 In Section \ref{sec:general_lem}, we formulate a general lemma that can be applied especially to asymptotically conical gradient expanding Ricci solitons and use it to prove Theorem \ref{thm:ac_UPIC} and Theorem \ref{thm:curv_pinching}.
 Finally, the Appendix contains some elementary curvature properties of cones used in Section \ref{sec:ac_Dflat} and Section \ref{sec:ac-halfPIC}.

 {\bf Acknowledgements.} The first author was partially supported by a Simons Fellowship and a grant from the Simons Foundation.
 The second author would like to thank Prof. Xiaochun Rong for his continual support and encouragement.
 Both authors would like to thank Dr. P.-Y. Chan for very helpful information that allowed the removal of the positive scalar curvature assumption on $(M^n, f, g)$ in Theorem \ref{thm:ac-3D} and Theorem \ref{thm:ac_Dflat} in an earlier version of the paper.
+We also thank the anonymous referees for their helpful comments.